arianeziehn/CEP2ASP/src/main/resources/README.md

 R2000070,1543622400000,67.27777777777777,8.0
 ```
 ### Source
-The data is publicly available on [𝑚𝐶𝐿𝑂𝑈𝐷](https://www.mcloud.de/web/guest/suche/-/results/filter/latest/provider%3AHessen+Mobil+-+Stra%C3%9Fen-+und+Verkehrsmanagement/0/detail/_mcloudde_mdmgeschwindigkeitsdatenhessen)
+The data was publicly available on 𝑚𝐶𝐿𝑂𝑈𝐷, where we extracted various samples.
+The data sets used for our experiments are available on the [TUBCloud](https://tubcloud.tu-berlin.de/s/myMHrc5Hi6MtSMa)
-We provide two csv files with one sensor each and one sample of the QnV-Data stream with multiple sensors:
+In this repository, we provide two small csv files with one sensor each and one sample of the QnV-Data stream with multiple sensors:

 - (1) R2000070 (QnV_R2000070)
 - (2) R2000073 (QnV_R2000073)